pulp-network/pnlp/README.md

 - the browser application integrates with metamask to allow an "author" to sign an ethereum transaction (which includes a Submission's ipfs address) with their private wallet keys
 - the browser application integrates with an IPFS gateway to allow the app to publish a Submission to IPFS; candidates: 3Box, Textile, Filecoin account?
 - submissions are formatted as RSS-compliant files to enable all RSS clients out of the box
-- readers can donate to a specific post to keep it persisted
+- readers can donate to a specific post to contribute to the author and/or to keep the content itself persisted

 ### Proposed v2 Roadmap